Jump to a section

 Your “overall stability”

-This rather nebulous category applies to more than just your income.
+This somewhat nebulous category applies to more than just your income.
 The lender will want to know if you’ve lived in the same place for more than two years, or if you move around a lot.
-They may also ask how long you’ve worked for your current employer.
-The more consistent your professional and residential history, the more reliable you’ll look as a borrower.
+Also, they may also ask how long you’ve worked for your current employer.
+Lastly, the more consistent your professional and residential history, the more reliable you’ll look as a borrower.

 Your home equity

 Lenders are reluctant to loan large sums of money to borrowers without collateral.
-Many require you to have a respectable amount of home equity in order to qualify for a debt consolidation loan.
+Due to that, many require you to have a respectable amount of home equity to qualify for a debt consolidation loan.
 As a general guideline, if you have $60,000 of home equity, you can typically consolidate up to $50,000 of debt.

 If your credit is low and you don’t own your own home, you may not be able to qualify for competitive rates and terms on a personal loan.
 If the APR of your debt consolidation loan is higher on average than the interest rates of your outstanding debts, consolidation is a bad idea.
 Even though the payments will be more streamlined, they’ll cost you a lot more in the long run.
 Bide your time and improve your credit through responsible repayment behavior, and then try again later.

 Whatever your situation, the first step is to do your research.
-The best way to find a good deal is to compare multiple loan offerings from multiple lenders.
+The best way to find a good deal is to compare multiple loan offerings from numerous lenders.

 Not sure how to start?
 Find out what kind of terms you qualify for with SuperMoney’s personal loan engine.
 It’s fast and easy, and prequalifying for loans won’t hurt your credit score!